croct-tech/plug-js/docs/events.md

 ### User Signed Up

-You should track this event when a user creates an account on your application.
+You should track this event when a user signs up for your application.

 If the user profile does not exist, the engine will create a new one with the provided information.
 This event does not affect existing profiles.